jross365/LMStudio-Client/README.md

 I maintain a [Development Journal](./Docs/Dev-Journal.md) to record and track my priorities, and to rationalize my design decisions.

-It may be dry to some, and not dry to othres.
+It may be dry to some, and not dry to others.

-Last Update was **August 11, 2024**.
+Last Update was **August 17, 2024**.

 ## Notes/Addendum: